uber/hermetic_cc_toolchain/README.md

 - 2022-03-30 [Google Open Source Peer Bonus Program][google-award] awarded the author $250 for bazel-zig-cc.
 - 2022-01-13 [bazel-zig-cc building Envoy][zig-cc-envoy].

-If you'd like your blog post, company or a project added here, do not hesitate and send a patch.

 # Thanks